cardano-scaling/hydra/docs/adr/0006-network-broadcasts-all-messages.md

 [TxSubmission](https://github.com/input-output-hk/ouroboros-network/tree/master/ouroboros-network/src/Ouroboros/Network/TxSubmission)
 protocol of `ouroroboros-network`.

-If the network connects only interested peers, _broadcast_ is essentially the _multicast_ required by the protocol.
+If the network connects only to interested peers, _broadcast_ is essentially the _multicast_ required by the protocol.
 If this is not the case, some addressing scheme is required and _broadcast_ would be a waste of resources.